 Amazon Seller Central: no entry barriers

-With Seller Central, Amazon lists you as a third-party seller.
-Anyone can open a seller account with Amazon, for a basic fee of $39.99/month to be in their “professional” plan.
-Sellers are also charged various fees for fulfillment items like transactions, shipping and storage.
+With Seller Central, you are classed as a third-party seller.
+There is a basic fee of $39.99/month to be in their “professional” plan.
+Sellers also pay fees for fulfillment items like transactions, shipping and storage.

-An advantage to Seller Central vs Vendor Central is that you have control over your own product listings with this option, including the descriptions and prices.
+One advantage to Seller Central vs Vendor Central is that you control the product listings with this option, including the descriptions and prices.

 Seller Central Fulfillment Options

 Seller Central puts this central merchandising decision in your hands: you can either stock and ship products yourself, or Amazon will do it for you through its Fulfillment by Amazon (FBA) service.

 With FBA, you make bulk shipments of your products to Amazon, which in turn stores those products in its own warehouses.
 There’s a small storage fee, plus FBA transaction fees on every sale.

 The difference in margins vs sales volume can be huge.

 While opting out of FBA will save you on all the storage and transaction fees, your higher margins may be eaten up by slower sales.
 Given the choice, most customers generally prefer going with a product that has free two-day shipping rather than paying a shipping fee and waiting longer for their package to arrive.
 Thus, having the “Prime” badge on Amazon instantly helps you capture more sales from Prime shoppers who are comparing product choices.